Small thinker.

 Today's noise makes it harder than ever to see your own clearly.
 And the instinct is to do more — more planning, more options, more complexity — when usually the opposite helps.

-I've spent 25 years helping organizations find and take the simpler path.
+I help organizations find the simpler path.
 The obvious ones that only look clever in hindsight.

 Then I stick around until it's actually working.